I/O and Run Specifications

 {"$and": ["Reads", {"$or": ["LetterReads", "ColorReads"]}]}

 • patterns array of strings or mapping (optional) If a list of strings is provided, it denotes name patterns for this input.
 This array is stored and returned verbatim by the API as part of the executable's description.
 Example: {"patterns": ["*.sam", "*.bam"]}.
-By convention, clients may use this array to filter objects displayed to the user as possible inputs for the executable; and to infer compatibility between executable outputs and inputs, if no types are specified.
+By convention, clients may use this array to filter objects displayed to the user as possible inputs for the executable and to infer compatibility between executable outputs and inputs, if no types are specified.
 If a mapping is provided, a broader set of filters for data objects can be specified and the interpretation of these key-value pairs is open to the client.
 For example, the client may use the following keys:

 • tag: array of strings (optional) Only data objects that contain every tag in this array will be displayed.
-This mapping suggests to the client that all such criteria must be met by a data object for it to be displayed to the user.
-For example suppose the value for the patterns field is:
+This mapping suggests to the client that all such criteria must be met by a data object for it to be displayed to the user. for example, suppose the value for the patterns field is:

 {